Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Conclusion

 Analysis of linear disturbance growth due to external forcing is crucial for flow stability, control, and uncertainty quantification.
 However, when the base flow is arbitrarily time-dependent, the computational tools effective for analyzing steady-state base flows become either inadequate or too computationally prohibitive to use.
 To this end, we present a methodology to build low-rank solution operators for the linear evolution of disturbance for problems with unsteady base flows.
 The solution operator is a time-dependent matrix whose evolution equation is governed by forced linearized dynamics.
 The formulation is based on the forced optimally time-dependent decomposition (f-OTD), in which the solution operator is approximated by the multiplication of two skinny time-dependent matrices.
 Using a variational principle, evolution equations for these two matrices are derived.
 The f-OTD low-rank approximation is equivalent to the dynamical low-rank approximation and similarly constrains the solution of the matrix differential equation to a manifold of low-rank matrices.

 We demonstrate the utility of the developed methodology through several case studies.
 These demonstrations show how the methodology can identify the optimal forcing and employ the operator as an effective surrogate model.
 We also show the connection between the presented methodology and the resolvent analysis.
-In particular, we show when applied to the steady-state mean flow, the presented low-rank approximation asymptotically converges to that of the resolvent analysis.
+In particular, we numerically show when applied to the steady-state mean flow, the presented low-rank approximation asymptotically converges to that of the resolvent analysis.

-Two mathematical developments are of interest for future studies: (i) rigorously proving the connection between the asymptotic behavior of f-OTD and resolvent analysis; (ii) developing a rank-adaptive f-OTD methodology that determines the rank of the low-rank approximation at each time instant, based on the accuracy requirements of the solution operator. accuracy requirements of the solution operator.
+Two mathematical developments are of interest for future studies: (i) rigorously proving the connection between the asymptotic behavior of f-OTD and resolvent analysis; (ii) developing a rank-adaptive f-OTD methodology that determines the rank of the low-rank approximation at each time instant, based on the accuracy requirements of the solution operator.